thesuperhomie/js-interview-data-structures/README.md

-# js-interview-data-structures
+# js-interview-material

-JS Interview Data Structures aims to provide Front End Developers some insight on how one might approach creating traditional OOP data structures in JavaScript.
+JS Interview Material aims to provide Front End Developers some insight on how one might approach creating traditional OOP data structures in JavaScript as well as common algorithm questions asked in interviews.
 These references are particularly useful for interviews that test front end developers heavily in algorithms and data structures.

 Currently this repository features:

+1. Data Structures
-1. Binary Search Tree
+* Binary Search Tree
-2. Linked List
+* Linked List
-3. Queue
+* Queue
-4. Set
+* Set
-5. Stack
+* Stack
-6. Trie
+* Trie
+2. Sorting Algorithms
+* Binary Search
+* Merge Sort
+3. Misc Interview Questions

 Best of luck in those interviews!